Tag: Trump

 Trump made the claim while criticizing Germany’s chancellor, Angela Merkel, whose country, the president said, “was not paying their fair share” toward the military alliance.

 He does pronounce “Angela” correctly though.
 I was wondering about that the other day, so it’s good to know.
-Mind you, he makes a show of it – pausing first and then … Read the rest
+Mind you, he makes a show of it – pausing first and then using a Special Voice, so that nobody will think he actually speaks any horrible NotAmerican languages – but at least he manages to do it.

 David Fahrenthold and Jonathan O’Connell at the Post have the deets on how Trump faked his net worth to scam people.
 (I believe that’s a crime, by the way – the scamming, not the reporting.)